 Lisa also represents Palm Springs on the Riverside County Transportation Commission, where she is known as a hard-working, nonpartisan leader who invests in rebuilding roads, bridges and public transportation throughout Riverside and San Bernardino Counties, while creating good-paying, middle-class jobs.

-In April 2019, Lisa was appointed to the Board of Administrators of the California Public Employees Retirement System (CalPERS), which provides pensions to 1.9 million people and health benefits to over 1.5 million people with investment assets exceeding $450 billion.
-She serves as Chair of the organization’s Risk & Audit Committee and Vice Chair of the Governance Committee
+In April 2019, Lisa was appointed to the Board of Administrators of the California Public Employees Retirement System (CalPERS), which helps build retirement and health security for 1.5 million California state and local school employees, retirees, and their families.
+She serves as Chair of the organization’s Risk & Audit Committee and Vice Chair of the Governance Committee.

 Together since 2000, Lisa and her wife Cheryl married in 2013 shortly after they moved to Palm Springs.
 Lisa is also the proud parent of two accomplished educators.